-- Under U.S. GAAP, the value of an ABV PSU as of February 24, 2021 was determined to be \$44.01.
-This value is based on the closing price of our Common Shares on that date, which U.S. GAAP allows as a practical expedient to value grants with complicated features, such as in this case the estimated growth rate of the Company's Core ABV per share. - Under U.S. GAAP, the value of a Relative TSR PSU on February 24, 2021 was \$60.06.
-This value was computed using a Monte-Carlo simulation model taking into account the historical relationship of our TSR and the TSR of the Index, including for the period from the beginning of the Relative TSR PSU performance period to February 24, 2021, the grant date.
-We engaged Aon to provide this computation for us. - Under U.S. GAAP, the value of an RSU was \$44.01, based our Common Share closing price on February 24, 2021.
+- Under U.S. GAAP, the value of an ABV PSU as of February 23, 2022 was determined to be \$56.69.
+This value is based on the closing price of our Common Shares on that date, which U.S. GAAP allows as a practical expedient to value grants with complicated features, such as in this case the estimated growth rate of the Company's Core ABV per share. - Under U.S. GAAP, the value of a Relative TSR PSU on February 23, 2022 was \$83.97.
+This value was computed using a Monte-Carlo simulation model taking into account the historical relationship of our TSR and the TSR of the Index, including for the period from the beginning of the Relative TSR PSU performance period to February 23, 2022, the grant date.
+We engaged Aon to provide this computation for us. - Under U.S. GAAP, the value of an RSU was \$56.69, based our Common Share closing price on February 23, 2022.

-Because the price of our Common Shares can be volatile, our Compensation Committee since 2012 has determined the number of shares to be granted to our executives by dividing the target nominal value of the equity it wished to award by the average price of our Common Shares over the 40 consecutive trading days ending on the grant date.
+Because the price of our Common Shares can be volatile, our Compensation Committee since 2012 has determined the number of shares to be granted to members of our senior leadership team by dividing the target nominal value of the equity it wished to award by the average price of our Common Shares over the 40 consecutive trading days ending on the grant date.
 As described above, U.S. GAAP valuations are based on the price of our Common Shares on the grant date.
-So, when the price of our Common Shares is higher on the grant date than the average over the 40 previous consecutive trading days, the U.S. GAAP value will exceed our Compensation Committee's target nominal value, as was the case this year.
-Similarly, when the price of our Common Shares is lower on the grant date than the average over the 40 consecutive trading days ending on the grant date, the U.S. GAAP value will be less than our Compensation Committee's target nominal value, as was the case last year.
+So, when the price of our Common Shares is higher on the grant date than the average price over the 40 previous consecutive trading days, the U.S. GAAP value will exceed our Compensation Committee's target nominal value, as was the case this year, as well as last year.
+Similarly, when the price of our Common Shares is lower on the grant date than the average price over the 40 consecutive trading days ending on the grant date, the U.S. GAAP value will be less than our Compensation Committee's target nominal value, as was the case in 2020.
 Our adoption of a Relative TSR PSU has exacerbated this effect, since price movements of our Common Shares from the beginning of the measurement period (the beginning of the year) to the grant date compared to the price movements of the Index have a material impact on the U.S. GAAP value of the TSR PSUs.
-Last year, the Compensation Committee's target nominal value of the total long-term equity incentive grants was \$6,750,000, while the U.S. GAAP value was \$5,964,855, or nearly 12% less.
-This year, the movement of the price of our Common Shares was more dramatic during the relevant period than last year, so the difference between the Compensation Committee's target nominal value and the U.S. GAAP value was larger than last year and of any previous year that we have been using the 40 consecutive trading day average.
+Last year, the Compensation Committee's target nominal value of the total long-term equity incentive grants was \$7,000,000, while the U.S. GAAP value was \$9,239,643, or nearly 32% more.
+This year, the movement of the price of our Common Shares was less dramatic during the relevant period than last year, so the difference between the Compensation Committee's target nominal value and the U.S. GAAP value was not as large as last year.
 The Compensation Committee believes solely using the average over 40 consecutive trading days approach to sizing its long-term equity incentive grants is the fairest approach to use in light of the volatility of the price of our Common Shares.

-The aggregate value of Mr. Frederico's February 2021 long-term equity incentive grants under U.S. GAAP is set forth below.
+The aggregate value of Mr. Frederico's February 2022 long-term equity incentive grants under U.S. GAAP is set forth below.

 Compensation Committee Target Nominal Value Equity Granted (Shares) U.S. GAAP Value

-ABV PSUs \$2,100,000 56,772 \$2,498,536
+ABV PSUs \$2,175,000 40,055 \$2,270,718

-Relative TSR PSUs \$2,100,000 56,772 \$3,409,726
+Relative TSR PSUs \$2,175,000 40,055 \$3,363,418

-RSUs \$2,800,000 75,696 \$3,331,381
+RSUs \$2,900,000 53,407 \$3,027,643

-TOTAL \$7,000,000 189,240 \$9,239,643
+TOTAL \$7,250,000 133,517 \$8,661,779